pywbem/pywbem/docs/mockwbemserver.rst

 Overview
 --------

-The 'pywbem_mock' module of pywbem provides a mock WBEM server that enables using the pywbem client library without a real WBEM server.
+The 'pywbem_mock' module of pywbem provides a *mock WBEM server* that enables using the pywbem client library without a real WBEM server.
-This module is useful for testing the pywbem client library itself as well as for the development and testing of Python programs that use the pywbem client library.
+This is useful for testing the pywbem client library itself as well as for the development and testing of Python programs that use the pywbem client library.

-The 'pywbem_mock' module contains the :class:`pywbem_mock.FakedWBEMConnection`
+The :class:`pywbem_mock.FakedWBEMConnection` class establishes an in-process mock WBEM server and represents a *faked connection* to that mock WBEM server.
-class that establishes a *faked connection*.
-That class is a subclass of :class:`pywbem.WBEMConnection` and replaces its internal methods that use HTTP/HTTPS to communicate with a WBEM server with methods that communicate with  an in-process in-memory repository of CIM objects (the *mock repository*).
+That class acts as both the client API and as an API for managing the mocked WBEM server.

-:class:`~pywbem_mock.FakedWBEMConnection` acts as both the client API and an in-process fake WBEM server.
-It includes methods to establish, configure, and visualize this fake WBEM server.
+The :class:`pywbem_mock.FakedWBEMConnection` class is a subclass of :class:`pywbem.WBEMConnection` and replaces its internal methods that use HTTP/HTTPS to communicate with a WBEM server with methods that communicate with the mock WBEM server.
 As a result, the operation methods of :class:`~pywbem_mock.FakedWBEMConnection` are those inherited from :class:`~pywbem.WBEMConnection`, so they have exactly the same input parameters, output parameters, return values, and even most of the raised exceptions, as when invoked on a :class:`~pywbem.WBEMConnection` object against a real WBEM server.

-Each :class:`~pywbem_mock.FakedWBEMConnection` object creates its own mock repository that contains the same kinds of CIM objects a WBEM server repository contains: CIM classes, CIM instances, and CIM qualifier declarations types contained in CIM namespaces.
-Because :class:`~pywbem_mock.FakedWBEMConnection` operates only on the mock repository, the class does not have any connection or security-related constructor parameters.
+The mock WBEM server has an in-memory repository of CIM objects (the *CIM repository*).
+Each :class:`~pywbem_mock.FakedWBEMConnection` object creates its own CIM repository that contains the same kinds of CIM objects a WBEM server repository contains: CIM classes, CIM instances, and CIM qualifier declarations types, contained in CIM namespaces.
+Because :class:`~pywbem_mock.FakedWBEMConnection` operates only on the CIM repository, the class does not have any connection- or security-related constructor parameters.

 Like :class:`~pywbem.WBEMConnection`, :class:`~pywbem_mock.FakedWBEMConnection`
-has a default CIM namespace that is created upon :class:`~pywbem_mock.FakedWBEMConnection` instance creation.
+has a default CIM namespace that is created in the CIM repository upon :class:`~pywbem_mock.FakedWBEMConnection` object creation.
-:class:`~pywbem_mock.FakedWBEMConnection` allows defining additional namespaces with :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace()` .
+Additional namespaces in the CIM repository can be created with :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace()` .

-The mock repository must contain the CIM classes, CIM instances and CIM qualifier declaration types that are needed for the operations that are invoked.
-This results in a behavior of the faked operations that is close to the behavior of the operations of a real WBEM server.
+The CIM repository must contain the CIM classes, CIM instances and CIM qualifier declaration types that are needed for the operations that are invoked.
+This results in a behavior of the mock WBEM server that is close to the behavior of the operations of a real WBEM server.
-:class:`~pywbem_mock.FakedWBEMConnection` has methods that provide for adding CIM classes, instances and qualifier types to its mock repository by providing them as :term:`CIM objects <CIM object>`, or by compiling MOF.
+:class:`~pywbem_mock.FakedWBEMConnection` has methods that provide for adding CIM classes, instances and qualifier types to its CIM repository by providing them as :term:`CIM objects <CIM object>`, or by compiling MOF.
-See :ref:`Building a mock repository` for details.
+See :ref:`Building a mocked CIM repository` for details.

-The following example demonstrates setting up a faked connection, adding several CIM objects defined in a MOF string to its mock repository, and executing WBEM operations on the faked connection:
+The following example demonstrates setting up a mock WBEM server, adding several CIM objects defined in a MOF string to its CIM repository, and executing WBEM operations on the faked connection:

 .. code-block:: python